furmilion/stuffs/mame-synths.md

 <a name="note1"></a>
 [1] It actually sounds way more elaborate than I expected it to, considering I tested it with a midi that targets MU50, it still doesn't support some controllers tho
 ~~I honestly find it weird that it supports Variation effct while not going for ADR controls~~ Seems like a MIDI issue on my side, but I dont remember that happening in 0.265.
-MU10 specific: Sound now actually works conpared to 0.265
+MU10 specific: Sound now actually works compared to 0.265

 <a name="note2"></a>
 [2] It absolutely breaks with high cutoff, the noise is all over the place

 <a name="note3"></a>
 [3] Generally sounds different from 0.265, the Variation and Chorus sound a LOT weaker, Reverb is way stronger.
-I cannot test now though as 0.265 seems to be breaking itself and not detecting MU50 roms when ther are present, which is partially a reason I updated
+I cannot test now though as 0.265 seems to be breaking itself and not detecting MU50 roms when they are present, which is partially a reason I updated

 <a name="note4"></a>
 [4] Contrast not emulated